top of page

 • Repetitive gripping activities

-• Increased workload involving the hands
+• Increased workload involving the hands or forearms

-• Overuse during sport or manual work
+• Overuse during sport, manual work, or gym training

-• Reduced strength in forearm muscles
+• Reduced strength or endurance in the forearm muscles

 How Manual Therapy May Help